deac-it/Cocoduino/Readme.md

 1. **Build Process**

-    As there is no official `CLI` interface for the Arduino build process, I can't guarantee that Cocoduino can compile all sketches that work with the official IDE.
+    As there is no official `CLI` interface for the Arduino build process, there is no guarantee that Cocoduino can compile all sketches that work with the official Arduino IDE.
-    For example there might be some problems with more complex sketches.
+*There might be problems with more complex sketches.*

 2. **File Architecture**

-    The official IDE does use plain text files for the sketches with the path extension `.ino`.
-Those sketches need to be located inside of a directory with the same name as the main sketch file.
+    The official Arduino IDE uses plain text files for sketches with a path extension of `.ino`.
+Those sketches need to be located inside a directory with the same name as the main sketch file's name.
     When using `NSDocument`, you'd actually want to use a binary data file which is far more powerful, because you can store additional metadata within the file.
 Or store multiple files in a single one, etc.
-    In order to preserve full compatibility to the official IDE, Cocoduino uses some hacks to use the same file architecture as the official IDE.
+    In order to preserve full compatibility to the official Arduino IDE, Cocoduino uses some hacks in order to support the same file architecture as the official Arduino IDE.
 There are some disadvantages when doing this: *Autosave* doesn't work without additional work and *Versions* is buggy.
 All in all, I think this was the right decision.

 3. **Upload using Programmers**